How to install a dash cam

 By Callum Tennent

-When setting up a hands-free holder for our smartphone, or when mounting a sat nav, we tend to just stick it wherever works best.
-Sometimes they don't want to stick, can't be seen clearly unless they're in a very specific location unique to each car, or the lead can't reach the cigarette lighter.
+When setting up a hands-free holder for your smartphone or mounting a sat nav, it's tempting to just stick it wherever works best, as sometimes they don't want to stick or can't be seen clearly, or the lead won't reach the cigarette lighter.
 However, you absolutely cannot do this when installing a dash cam.

 A dash cam must be fitted behind the rear-view mirror so it's in the centre of your windscreen, but not obtrusive to your line of sight.
 This ensures it will capture both lanes of the road ahead, along with the signage on either side.